 2. Use renewable power to save energy.

-There are various ways to power your home, business, or wherever you may be using renewable power, such as solar panels, wind turbines, solar hydro, and a lot more.
-This way will not only slice down your electricity bills, power your home, but most importantly, help save the environment from climate change.
-One simple thing can make a whole lot different.
+This method will reduce your electricity bills, power your home, and, most importantly, help save the environment from climate change.
+One simple thing can make a whole lot of difference.

 3. Eat smartly

-Start growing your food in your backyard or use potted plants.
-It is better to eat organic and locally grown foods because it can help improve your health and preserve nature.
-Greenhouse emission gas came from meat and dairy products, so this can be a little help from you.
+Start growing your food in your backyard, or use potted plants.
+Eating organic and locally grown foods is better for your health and preserving nature.
+Meat and dairy products produce greenhouse gases, which can help.

 4. Manage your waste